Sage-Bionetworks/synapsePythonClient/docs/S3Storage.rst

     # alternatively set on a per instance basis within python code
     syn.use_boto_sts_transfers = True

-Once this is done any get or store operation through the configured client to or from STS enabed storage locations will be automatically conducted using the boto3 library rather than through the normal Synapse APIs.
-Note that if boto3 is not installed then these settings will have no effect.
+Note that if boto3 is not installed, then these settings will have no effect.